-A. Leadership Development within your organization
+- A. Leadership Development within your organization - 1.
+Officer Transitions plan a retreat/meeting time for newly elected officers to be properly transitioned by outgoing officers.
+Chapter advisor, Graduate Chapter, or National/Regional Consultant involvement.

-- 1. Officer Transitions plan a retreat/meeting time for newly elected officers to be properly transitioned by outgoing officers.
-Chapter advisor, Graduate Chapter, or National/Regional Consultant involvement. - 2.
-At least one person from your chapter should attend a leadership program and/or business meeting sponsored by your national/regional organization - 3.
+- 2. At least one person from your chapter should attend a leadership program and/or business meeting sponsored by your national/regional organization - 3.
 The executive board of each chapter should prepare goals that move the chapter towards excellence as defined by their organization standards and that satisfy all areas of the Standards Program - B. Leadership development via Fraternity and Sorority Life and other campus resources - 1.
 Chapter President attends the Department's Leaders Retreat (proxy = conditional) - 2.
 Chapter President should attend 70% of monthly presidents' roundtables. - 3.
-No less than 5% of your membership should register for and attend a Leadership Development Series workshop of their choice, coordinated by the Center for Student Leadership, Ethics and Public Service. - 4.
-Encourage members to enroll in USC 298, a Greek Leadership course aimed at Emerging Leaders, offered by Fraternity and Sorority Life for 2 academic credits. - 5.
-Nominate qualifying members for Order of Omega - 6.
-Encourage membership to take advantage of other leadership training opportunities offered by the campus or fraternal community such as UIFI, LeaderShape, NBGLC, AFLV, etc.
+Nominate qualifying members for Order of Omega - 4.
+Encourage membership to take advantage of other leadership training opportunities offered by the campus or fraternal community such as Emerging Leaders, UIFI, LeaderShape, NBGLC, AFLV, etc.